The Professional Negligence Law Review: Portugal

 There are no specific rules under Portuguese law governing the professional liability of computer and information technology professionals.

-In the absence of specific legislation, the liability of these professionals is generally subject to the general rules of contractual liability set forth in the PCivC.
+In the absence of specific legislation, the liability of these professionals is generally subject to the general rules of contractual liability set out in the PCivC.

 Rules of tort liability may also apply when there is not a contract in place between the professional and the injured party (e.g., when there is an accidental disclosure of personal data of an individual who has not entered into a contract with the computer and information technology professional).

-In this regard, while not specifically directed at computer and information technology professionals, the new General Data Protection Regulation (with effect from 25 May 2018) specifically provides for a right to receive compensation from a data controller or processor for any person who has suffered material or non-material damage as a result of an infringement of the Regulation (Article 82).15
+In this regard, while not specifically directed at computer and information technology professionals, the new General Data Protection Regulation (GDPR) (with effect from 25 May 2018) specifically provides for the right of any person who has suffered material or non-material damage as a result of an infringement of the GDPR to receive compensation from a data controller or processor.48 Furthermore, Law No. 58/2019 of 8 August, which implements the GDPR in Portugal, provides for such a right to a compensation for damage suffered a result of an infringement of either this Law or the GDPR.

 v Real property surveyors